clusteratlas/ladderized/README.md

 ## Usage

-- You can load resources from local directory, or from CDN's
-- Supports series (one-by-one) loading of files
-- Supports parallel (regardless of order) loading of files
-- Cross Origin is automatically detected on resource loading
-- Supports callback on loading success, through "onLoad" property
-- Supports callback on loading error, through "onError" property
 - The **"/dist"** folder contains the compiled & minified js files
 - The **"/demo"** folder contains example usage